tanvi2104/e-commerce_clone/README.md

 # e-commerce_clone
-Making an e-commerce website with HTML,CSS &amp; javascript
+Making an e-commerce website with HTML,CSS and javascript